 Trams and funiculars are available to help you deal with the steep roads.
 There are unique lifts, like the industrial age Elevador de Santa Justa in the Baixa district that offers a view and nothing more, and practical lifts.
 Tram 28 is the most famous tram, and you just have to ride it because it winds its way through tight alleys and provides some of the best people watching anywhere.
-Beware of pickpockets.
+Beware of pickpockets while onboard.
 It stops at a lot of attractions, such as Estrela Basilica, the huge domed church.
 Personally, I prefer the exterior of this church and the interior of the Se Cathedral, which is about 2 miles away at another tram stop.

 The best part about Lisbon is letting youself get lost in the winding narrow alleys.
 I love exploring the Alfama district for this reason, not to mention it's the oldest part of the city.
 Small eateries are frequent and they don't disappoint, offering delicious and inexpensive meals such as chargrilled squid.
 While you're in this area, I recommend visiting St. George Castle.
 First established in 200BC, it was completely destroyed by an earthquake in the 1700s and finally restored in the 1940s.
 Enjoy stunning views from atop the walls, cool off in the garden, and learn about history from the exhibits.

-For modern and contemporary art, take the train (Linha de Cascais) toward the Belém district to visit the popular Berardo Collection.
-But that's just the start of the fun in Belem.
+Take the train (Linha de Cascais) toward the Belém district and enjoy a magical day.
+First, you can check out the popular Berardo Collection.
+But that's just the start of the fun in Belém!
 Across from the Berardo is Discovery Monument, a large sculpted tower dedicated to the great Portuguese trade and exploration achievements of the 15th and 16th century.
 Nearby is the Jeronimos Monastery.
 This impressive UNESCO site from 1501 features ornate carvings and a temple-like church that houses the tomb of Vasco da Gama.